Maps of the Minnesota and Wisconsin routes are available here.

 The Rural Utilities Service is the lead agency for this project.
-One of the first steps they will take is the development of a draft environmental impact statement.
-This statement has been released and is now available for comment.
+The first steps they take is to develop a draft environmental impact statement, which is now available for comment.
 You can find more information regarding the federal decision making process here.

 As with many proposed transmission projects, affected citizens are vocally questioning the need for additional lines.
 Many argue that demand has not increased to a level requiring additional transmission capacity, and suggest that the potential for importing power will have the end result of hurting the local economy.
-Some suggest that involved utilities have failed to consider reasonable alternatives.
-Recently, health concerns have emerged with some agencies requesting that the Wisconsin Public Service Commission investigate EMF health effects before approval.
-Potentially impacted landowners have also criticized the aesthetic design of the project, arguing that the massive power poles chosen by Xcel energy are unnecessary.
+Some also suggest that involved utilities have failed to consider reasonable alternatives.
+Health concerns have emerged as well, with some agencies requesting that the Wisconsin Public Service Commission investigate health effects from electromagnetic frequency (EMF) before approval.
+Potentially impacted landowners have also criticized the aesthetic design of the project, arguing that the massive power poles chosen by Xcel Energy are unnecessary.

-Much of the opposition being directed toward this line is also being directed toward the Badger Coulee transmission project.
+Much of the opposition being directed toward this line is also being directed toward the La Crosse-Madison (Badger-Coulee) transmission project.

-Finally, municipalities affected by this line will be compensated for hosting the project.
+Municipalities affected by the project will be compensated for hosting the project through payments by the developer.
 Local governments will receive an environmental impact fee, as well as an annual impact fee.
+For the former, the payment rate will vary based on the amount of land used within the jurisdiction as well as the total cost of the project.
 For the latter, fourteen local governments in Wisconsin will receive yearly payments totaling $540,000 for each municipality.
-For the former, the payment rate will vary based on the amount of land used within the jurisdiction as well as the total cost of the project.
-Buffalo County, for example, will receive more than $2.3 million.
-This financial support is a strong positive for many rural, local governments and has boosted support for the project generally.
+Buffalo County, for example, will receive more than $2.3 million from impact fees and other payments, and will use $100,000 of those fees to for area trout stream habitat restoration projects.
+This financial support is a strong positive for many rural, local governments and has boosted support for the project in some areas.